How to prevent a data breach at your business

 - Cyber extortion / ransomware costs

 Third-party coverage can protect businesses that are responsible for another business's data, such as an IT consulting firm.
-If a customer sues an IT business claiming the firm’s actions (or inaction) allowed a data breach to happen, third-party cyber liability insurance can pay for legal expenses.
+If a customer sues an IT business claiming the firm’s actions (or inaction) allowed a data breach to happen, third-party cyber insurance can pay for legal expenses.

 So, how much does cyber liability insurance cost?
 That depends on many factors, including the type of work your business does and how many employees you have.
 Talk to your insurance agent to learn more about cyber liability insurance and whether your business may benefit from one or both types of coverage.